- Austrian Alps

 Lech Travel Guide

 There is an appetizing amount of dining to be enjoyed while on holiday in Lech.
-There are more than 50 restaurants in town, most in hotels.
+There are more than 50 restaurants in town, many in hotels.
 Some of the most popular are Hûs Nr 8 and Rote Wand for traditional Austrian food, Don Enzo Due for pizza, and Fux for modern Asian fusion cuisine.
 Balmalp serves food like pizza and ribs, and enjoys stunning views of the valley.
 Zürs has a similarly good restaurant scene, with numerous upmarket options.